sbij/fluentd-secure-archi/README.md

 # fluentd-secure-archi
-Secure fluentd->fluentd architecture with multi-line support and categorization of logs.
+Secure fluentd->fluentd architecture with multi-line support and categorization of logs with Docker (*and soon with Kubernetes*).